slyon/ubuntu-mir-original/wiki.md

   * Does it FTBFS currently?
   * Does it have a test suite?
 Make sure it's being run and will fail the build upon error.
   * Does it have a team bug subscriber?
+(This is not a blocker for a MIR team ACK, but needs to be provided before the package can be promoted by an AA)
   * Is the code translatable (if end user visible)?
   * If it's a Python package, does it use dh_python?
   * If it's a Python package going on the desktop CD, will it pull in Python 2?